 culture.
 Their name comes from having lived in parishes called

-Another 491 words (35 lines of text) covering the years 1086, 1313, 1379, 1515, 1553, 1650, 1752 and 1553 are included under the topic Early Askoom History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Askoom research.Another 491 words (35 lines of text) covering the years 1086, 1313, 1379, 1515, 1553, 1650, 1752 and 1553 are included under the topic Early Askoom History in all our PDF Extended History products and printed products wherever possible.

 , including Askham, Askheam, Ascham, Askum, Askam and others.

 of this time, many families boarded ships for the New World with the hope of finding land, opportunity, and greater religious and political freedom.
 Although the voyages were expensive, crowded, and difficult, those families that arrived often found greater opportunities and freedoms than they could have experienced at home.
 Many of those families went on to make significant contributions to the rapidly developing colonies in which they settled.
 Early North American records indicate many people bearing the name Askoom were among those contributors: W.B.
 Askam, who sailed to San Francisco in 1850; and Charles, James and Luke Askam who journeyed to Philadelphia in 1854.